3 Types of Release Planning & Its Value For Your Business

 Type 3 – Release planning with acceleration

-In this case the planning goes at higher velocity – usually it happens from the need of increasing the pace of development, bug fixes and conducting necessary tests.
+In this case, the planning goes at a higher velocity – usually, it happens from the need of increasing the pace of development, bug fixes and conducting necessary tests.
 It is not just a classical release planning: it is a set of measures and methods for painlessly increasing the speed of work, aimed at the timely release of the product or part of the work.

 We would like to emphasize that every team uses its own project management methodologies, for example, Agile, Scrum, Extreme Programming, Lean, Kanban or many others.
 And every system offers its own ways to improve the work processes and speed the whole workflow up.

-Grandfatherly tips how to do release planning well
+Grandfatherly tips on how to do release planning well

 This paragraph has ambitions to teach you how to manage your release planning in most appropriate ways.